 It's the week of Stone's 60th birthday, and no sniffles or stray cough is going to stop the "unending" celebration.
-"I'm drinking Airborne and taking those things in the tube that no one can say," she laughs.
-With a few days to go until her actual birthday, she's already been thrown a "fantastic" party by her kids' godparents and a hangover brunch the next day courtesy of her best girlfriend, then another party -- "the most amazing birthday party" -- from her three sons.
-She spent the day following our call on a beach in Miami with her boyfriend, real estate mogul Angelo Boffa, looking in good health in a string bikini and wearing what was presumed to be a diamond engagement ring.
+"I'm drinking Airborne and taking those things in the tube that no one can say," the actress laughs.
+With a few days to go until her actual birthday, she's already been thrown a fantastic party by her kids' godparents and a hangover brunch the next day courtesy of her best girlfriend, then another party -- "the most amazing birthday party" -- from her three sons.
+She spent the day following our call on a beach in Miami with her boyfriend, real estate mogul Angelo Boffa, looking in great health in a string bikini and wearing what was presumed to be a diamond engagement ring.

-"I thought it was going to hit me in the head like a boulder off the side of the hill while driving on Mulholland," Stone says of the significance of turning 60.
+"I thought it was going to hit me in the head like a boulder off the side of the hill while driving on Mulholland," Stone says of turning 60.
 "But it seems that I'm landing on doves, because of all of the love, and just --" She pauses, then sighs contentedly.
 "Love.
 There's so much love in my life, and it's so touching and beautiful."
-Her voice cracks as she gets momentarily emotional, before laughing it off.
+Her voice cracks as she grows momentarily emotional, before laughing it off.
 "It's just so beautiful.
 It's just so beautiful."

 "I had to make my choices very differently, as a single mother of a 6-year-old, a 1-year-old and a newborn at one point.
 It was like the woman in the shoe, I had so many young kids," she recalls.
 "You only have two hands and it's not like people are holding doors, so, it was a busy time.
 And recovering from brain trauma doesn't all happen at once."
 Following her stroke, Stone was forced to relearn many basic motor functions, including speaking and writing.
 "It really took quite a bit of time for me to get my feet firmly planted."